p-arrow/Red-Blue-Guide/OperatingSystem/Linux.md

 - **tasksel**:
    - a user interface for installing tasks
    - or installing desktop environments, fonts etc.
+- **update-alternatives**:
-- **update-alternatives**: creates, removes, maintains and displays information about the symbolic links comprising the Debian alternatives system
+   - creates, removes, maintains and displays information about the symbolic links comprising the Debian alternatives system
-   - `update-alternatives --query editor` to check the installed editors on the system
+   - `update-alternatives --query editor`: to check the installed editors on the system
-   - `update-alternatives --config x-session-manager` to choose a particular implementation of x-session-manager (e.g. GNOME, XFCE, Cinnamon etc.)
+   - `update-alternatives --config x-session-manager`: to choose a particular implementation of x-session-manager (e.g. GNOME, XFCE, Cinnamon etc.)
+   - `update-alternatives --config java`: config default java version

 <br />